 - Define Goal: There’s no point in aimless content.
 You need to create concrete goals, both short and long-term.
 The goal should be SMART: specific, measurable, achievable, realistic and time-based.

 - Know Your Buyer Personas: If you don’t know who you’re writing for, then they’re not going to connect with your content.
 Create buyer personas by looking at your target audience.
-Think about their their demographic profile, consumer habits, pain points, type of content they consume, etc.
+Think about their demographic profile, consumer habits, pain points, type of content they consume, etc.

 - Develop Topics: Figure out topics that speak to your buyer profile and break them down into smaller pieces.
 Brainstorm with your team using the target audience as the lens through which you view the results.